May 6, 2021

 Say we are working in the main branch, and we want to access a part

-of the code in the dev
+of the code in the dev branch.
+Using worktree,

-branch as a directory in the local
+we can maintain the dev branch as a directory in the local

 machine and modify or access code snippets from it.
 Similarly, we can

-also maintain other branches (e.g., testing
+also maintain other branches (e.g., testing,

-) in the local directory.
+production) in the local directory.
 An example file

 structure is illustrated above.